Artificial Neuron Network

 Activation Function

-Activation function which is also called hard limiter function which is responsible to convert input of ANN into output.
-The activation function is a nonlinear transformation of the input signal.
-The output is then processed and provided as input to the next layer of neurons.
+The activation function, also known as the hard limiter function, is responsible for converting the input of an ANN into an output.
+The activation function performs a nonlinear transformation of the input signal.
+The output is then processed and serves as input to the next layer of neurons.

-There are different types of activation function some of them are listed as below,
+There are different types of activation functions, and some of them are listed below:

 Structures of Neural Network

-In this blog I am going to describe about how single layer neural network work and how we can do it from scratch.
+In this blog, I am going to describe how a single-layer neural network works and how to implement it from scratch.

 Single Layer Feed Forward Neuron Network

 It’s the most basic type of network architecture.
-We have an input layer of source nodes that is directly connected to an output layer of neurons (computation nodes) in this architecture, but not the other way around.
+In this architecture, we have an input layer of source nodes that is directly connected to an output layer of neurons (computation nodes), but not the other way around.

 Learning In Neuron Network

-The ability of artificial neural networks to learn is one of its most striking capabilities.
+The ability of artificial neural networks to learn is one of their most striking capabilities.
 Artificial neural networks (ANNs) learn by altering the network’s weighted connections between neurons.
-Following are the learning rules for neural network,
+The following are the learning rules for neural networks:

 Hebbian Learning Rule